1 in x 6 in x 8 ft x 4

 - 12

-Board feet measure lumber volume.
-Nominal vs actual dimensions, grade, species, moisture, and seller rules can differ.
+Board feet measure sawn-lumber volume.
+Actual vs nominal dimensions, grade, species, moisture, waste, and log rules can differ.

-Use this free board foot calculator to estimate lumber volume from thickness in inches, width in inches, length in feet, and quantity.
+Estimate sawn-lumber board feet from thickness in inches, width in inches, length in feet, and quantity, with actual-size and pricing cautions.

 1 in x 6 in x 8 ft x 4

-Board feet measure lumber volume.
-Nominal vs actual dimensions, grade, species, moisture, and seller rules can differ.
+Board feet measure sawn-lumber volume.
+Actual vs nominal dimensions, grade, species, moisture, waste, and log rules can differ.

 Estimate lumber volume before visiting a lumber yard.